 What does electrolyte mean

-We all have heard about ‘rehydrating’ or ‘replenishing your electrolytes’.
+We've all heard about ‘rehydrating’ or ‘replenishing your electrolytes’.

 But, is it that big a deal?
 What exactly does electrolyte even mean?
 Let's find out.